nichnarmada/chatgenius/documentation/user-stories.md

 1. As a workspace admin, I want to enable or disable file sharing for users so that I can maintain control over workspace content.
 2. As a workspace admin, I want to manage storage usage for shared files so that the workspace operates efficiently.

----

-#### **Phase 3: Thread Support & Emoji Reactions**

-##### Regular User Stories:

-1. As a regular user, I want to reply to messages in threads so that conversations remain organized and easy to follow.
-2. As a regular user, I want to react to messages with emojis so that I can quickly provide feedback or express sentiment without typing.

-##### Workspace Admin Stories:

-1. As a workspace admin, I want to enable or disable thread support so that I can decide if my team should use threaded conversations.
-2. As a workspace admin, I want to customize which emojis are available for reactions so that I can align them with my team’s culture or preferences.